-Services covered by our plan Limitations and exceptions Durable medical equipment (DME) and related supplies Covered DME includes, but is not limited to, the following: • Wheelchairs • Crutches • Powered mattress systems • Diabetic supplies Prior authorization may be required.
-Hospital beds ordered by a provider for use in the home Intravenous (IV) infusion pumps Speech generating devices Oxygen equipment and supplies Nebulizers Walkers Other items (such as incontinence garments, enteral nutritional products, ostomy and urological supplies, and surgical dressings and related supplies) may be covered.
+Services covered by our plan Limitations and exceptions Durable medical equipment (DME) and related supplies Covered DME includes, but is not limited to, the following: Wheelchairs Crutches Powered mattress systems Diabetic supplies Hospital beds ordered by a provider for use in the home Intravenous (IV) infusion pumps Speech generating devices Oxygen equipment and supplies Nebulizers Walkers Other items (such as incontinence garments, enteral nutritional products, ostomy and urological supplies, and surgical dressings and related supplies) may be covered.
 For additional types of supplies that the plan covers, see the sections on diabetic services, hearing services, and prosthetic devices.
 The plan may also cover learning how to use, modify, or repair your item.
 Your Care Team will work with you to decide if these other items and services are right for you and will be in your Individualized Care Plan.
 We will cover all DME that Medicare and Medicaid usually cover.
 If our supplier in your area does not carry a particular brand or maker, you may ask them if they can special-order it for you.

 Services covered by our plan Limitations and exceptions Emergency care (see also "urgently needed care") Emergency care means services that are: • given by a provider trained to give emergency services, and • needed to treat a medical emergency.
 A medical emergency is a medical condition with severe pain or serious injury.
-The condition is so serious that, if it doesn't get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: • serious risk to the health of the member, or their unborn child; or • serious dysfunction of any bodily organ or part; or • in the case of a pregnant woman in active labor, when: - there is not enough time to safely transfer the member to another hospital before delivery. - a transfer to another hospital may pose a threat to the health of the member or the unborn child.
+The condition is so serious that, if it doesn't get immediate medical attention, anyone with an average knowledge of health and medicine could expect it to result in: • serious risk to the health of the member, or their unborn child; or • serious harm to bodily functions; or • serious dysfunction of any bodily organ or part; or • in the case of a pregnant woman in active labor, when: - there is not enough time to safely transfer the member to another hospital before delivery. - a transfer to another hospital may pose a threat to the health of the member or the unborn child.
 In an emergency, call 911 or go to the nearest emergency room (ER) or other appropriate setting.
-If a member receives emergency care at an out-of-network hospital and needs inpatient care after their emergency is stabilized, the member must return to a network hospital for their care to continue to be paid for.
-Members may stay in the out-of-network hospital for inpatient care if the plan approves the stay. its territories.
+We will only cover emergency care within the U.S. and its territories.
+If a member receives emergency care at an out- of-network hospital and needs inpatient care after their emergency is stabilized, the member must return to a network hospital for their care to continue to be paid for.
+Members may stay in the out-of-network hospital for inpatient care if the plan approves the stay.